Nutrition Plan for Half Marathon: How to Eat Before and During the Race

 4. Eat enough carbohydrates (60-70% of your calories) to give you energy for your runs.

-5. Eat enough protein (10-15% of your calories) to repair muscles after exercise and build new ones during recovery periods between workouts.
+5. Consume sufficient protein (10-15% of your calories) to repair muscles after exercise and promote muscle growth during recovery periods.

 6. Include some fat in every meal (20%-30% of your total calories).
-Fats help your body absorb vitamins A, D, E, and K, as well as many other nutrients needed by the body for good health and well-being.
-They also slow down digestion so that you feel full longer after meals, which helps prevent overeating or bingeing on high-calorie foods in between meals or at night when you’re not active anymore!
+Fats help your body absorb vitamins A, D, E, and K, as well as other important nutrients for good health.
+They slow down digestion, making you feel full for longer after meals, which prevents overeating or consuming high-calorie foods between meals or at night when you’re less active.

 Carbs are stored in muscles and the liver as glycogen (also known as blood sugar).
 Glycogen provides quick energy for short bursts of activity, like sprinting or climbing stairs.
 During long-lasting exercise, your glycogen stores gradually run out.
 When this happens, your body turns to burn fat as its primary fuel source instead.